armbian/documentation/docs/User-Guide_FAQ.md

 ## Is Armbian an operating system?

 Not per se.
-Armbian is a collection of scripts that allows users to create images for various single board computers (SBCs) with working kernels in variable userspace configurations.
-Armbian does provide prebuild images but mostly for users convenience.
+Armbian is a build framework that allows users to create ready-to-use images with working kernels in variable userspace configurations for various single board computers (SBCs).
+We does provide various prebuild images for some boards but mostly for users convenience.

 ## Why I cannot simply shove a random image into my board to work like on my PC?